 Kandu Indoor Theme Park is very similar to Tokyo`s Kidzania where kids aged 3-16 years old can role-play and work a variety of jobs.
 Some of the jobs include a JAL Airlines pilot, JAXA Space engineer, architect, takoyaki chef, soup maker, cold stone ice cream maker and more.
 The main differences between Kandu and Kidzania are lower pricing and fewer activities to select from, 30 jobs versus 90 at Kidzania and Kandu is cheaper and more suitable for younger kids.
 Location: 1−5 Toyosuna, Mihama Ward, Chiba Aeon Mall 3F Train Access: Kaihin Makuhari Station, Keisei Bus to AEON Mall Google Maps

 This is an indoor theme park at the Sunshine city mall that combines fun, food, and lots of interesting attractions that are aimed at children but are great family fun.
 There are 3 separate entertainment towns.
 A western-style town Dokingham Plaza that has various kinds of fun games, an old Japanese town modeled after the Showa period that has the Namja Gyoza Stadium and Deserts area and the haunted Mononoke town.
 This is a really fun place for everyone.
 Location: 3-1-3 Higashiikebukuro, Toshima-ku, Tokyo Sunshine City World Import Mart Building 2F Train Access: Higashi-Ikebukuro Station, 3 min walk, Ikebukuro Station, 8 min walk Google Maps

 Thank You for visiting Tokyo Live news & entertainment.
-If you enjoyed our Tokyo Children’s Play Center Options page.
+If you enjoyed our Tokyo Children’s Play Centers page.
 Please take a look at Tokyo Amusement & Theme Parks, Tokyo Fishing Spots or Tokyo Water Parks & Swimming Pools pages.